All Products

 • Knowledge base type: Supports documents or structured data.
 Images are not supported.

 1. Configure metadata variables.
-For knowledge bases that use only Milvus, go to the Metadata section on the Overview tab and click Edit to configure variables, such as author.
+For knowledge bases using Milvus, find the Metadata section on the Overview tab.
+Click Edit to configure variables (for example, a variable named author).
 Do not use system-reserved fields.

 image